18F/cv_faq/_content/travel/what-can-I-expect-when-arriving-to-the-united-states.md

 2. **Monitor your health**.
 Take your temperature with a thermometer two times a day and monitor for fever (temperature of 100.4°F/38°C or higher).
 Also watch for cough or trouble breathing.
 3. **Practice social distancing** within the home.
 Avoid contact with other people for the 14 days.
 Maintain distance (approximately 6 feet or 2 meters) from family members and others in the home when possible.

-If you are coming from a country with <a href="https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html#transmission"> ongoing community transmission</a> (<a href="https://wwwnc.cdc.gov/travel/notices/alert/coronavirus-global"> Level 2 Travel Health Notice</a>), take the following steps to protect yourself and others:
+If you are coming from a country with <a href="https://www.cdc.gov/coronavirus/2019-ncov/travelers/index.html#transmission"> ongoing community transmission</a> (<a href="https://wwwnc.cdc.gov/travel/notices/alert/coronavirus-global">Level 2 Travel Health Notice</a>), take the following steps to protect yourself and others:

 1. **Monitor your health**.
 Take your temperature with a thermometer two times a day and monitor for fever (temperature of 100.4°F/38°C or higher).
 Also watch for cough or trouble breathing.